 Black-and-white classics from the 1910-1930s, many of them recently restored, with live musical accompaniment.
 The films are from the U.S., France, Germany, the former USSR, Denmark, Japan, Sweden and Bali, starring luminaries like Douglas Fairbanks (The Half-Breed), Greta Garbo, Louise Brooks, Harold Lloyd ( Safety Last!) and Charlie Chaplin.

 At the Castro Theatre, 429 Castro St., San Francisco 94114.
 Ticket prices vary.

-At vineyards, wineries and other venues in and near Napa, CA. Ticket prices vary.
+At various venues in the Bay Area and Sonoma.
+Ticket prices vary.